Protocols

 Response Frame Examples #

-• 0x14: An unsuccessful command to the FW in the application_fpga which responds with a single byte of data.
+• 0x14: An unsuccessful command to the firmware which responds with a single byte of data.

-• 0x1b: A successful command to the device application running in the application_fpga.
+• 0x1b: A successful command to the device application running.
 The response contains 128 bytes of data, for example an EdDSA Ed25519 signature.

 Firmware Protocol #